eLTehh/Raddomizer/README.md

 <img src = "https://media.discordapp.net/attachments/355914063852863489/997163971683553300/unknown.png">

+## Known Issues
+Class slots (in the Reclass window) seem to fit randomization results, but fliers have been shown to exceed the amount of class slots.
+Need more testing, unsure if this is the result of changing ROMs in the middle of a run.

+If any known issues are found, please send your log alongside the error report!

 ## Reporting Errors
 <img src = "randomizer_assets/error.png" width = 25% height = 25%>
 You can use Github's Issues page, or any of the threads the randomizer is posted in (FEU, Serenes Forest).